Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _Prepare for Class:_

-* Task assigned to you by your research group in previous collaboratory.
+* Task assigned to you by your research group in previous collaboratory:

 _In class:_